gaxmann/gordonssunclock/README.md

 - **[Web version](https://astronomicalclock.eu/)** (for all devices)

-  - ***If you're using iOS:** There is a web version with fewer features and less precise astronomical calculations. – If you want to experience it as a wall clock (which is arguably its most enjoyable use) a used Android tablet is the best solution → from $50 (Android 7 is sufficient, arm64-v8a advised; e.g. Huawei MediaPad M5 (Lite) 10, Samsung Galaxy Tab A7, Lenovo Tab P11, HONOR Pad 8, Huawei MatePad SE 11.
-Or an armeabi-v7a like: Samsung Tab A SM-T510/515)*
+  - ***If you're using iOS:*** There is a web version with fewer features and less precise astronomical calculations.

+    - However, if you want to experience it as a wall clock (which is arguably its most enjoyable use) a used Android tablet is the best solution → from $50 (Android 7 is sufficient, arm64-v8a advised; e.g. Huawei MediaPad M5 (Lite) 10, Samsung Galaxy Tab A7, Lenovo Tab P11, HONOR Pad 8, Huawei MatePad SE 11.
+Or an armeabi-v7a like: Samsung Tab A SM-T510/515)

 ## Features